zeon-studio/astroplate/src/content/homepage/english/-index.md

       label: "Contact Us"
       link: "/contact"

-  - title: "Repair and Refurbish"
+  - title: "Upgrade Your Laptop or PC for Better Performance"
     image: "/images/service-3.png"
-    content: "We can upgrade laptops or computers to give them more power and longer life.
-Often this is a simple process.
-However it may not always be possible with some types of laptop:"
+    content: "Breathe new life into your laptop or computer with our easy upgrade services.
+In many cases, a simple upgrade can significantly boost power and extend the life of your device.
+However, some laptops may have limitations, so we’ll assess your specific needs first.
+Our services include:"
     bulletpoints:
-      - "Increase the performance of you laptop or PC with a memory and RAM upgrade."
+      - "Boost performance with a memory and RAM upgrade"
-      - "Replace broken laptop screens."
+      - "Replace broken laptop screens for a fresh, functional display"
-      - "Install newer versions of Windows operating systems (Windows 11) or go Linux!"
+      - "Install the latest operating systems like Windows 11 or even switch to Linux"
     button:
-      enable: false
+      enable: true
       label: "Contact Us"
       link: "/contact"
 ---